 An overview of the models behind every student's Reading Age and Spelling Age scores, and the formulas used to turn test results into ages.

-The test suite is built on a differentiated, adaptive baseline model.
-Instead of handing every student a massive, frustrating 175-question booklet, the system targets their estimated ability level using an initial 14-question adaptive pre-test.
+The test suite is built on a differentiated, adaptive model.
+Instead of handing every student a 175-question booklet, the system first runs a short Computer Adaptive Placement Test (CAT) to find the battery level that best matches the student's ability — then sends them into that battery's 25-question assessment.

 Pillar-Based Assessment